Meet with Hyejin Lee – a Korean student in Finland who never backs away from trying and learning new things.

 Find out more what assignments and evaluations are like in Finland.

-Have you traveled to any cities in Finland?
+Have you traveled to any city in Finland?

 What was the most memorable place during your trips?